yuhko-msft/microsoft-graph-docs/doc-stubs/api/organization-activateservice.md

 ## Description

-`activateService` is used to activate a given service for a tenant and will require admin privileges to run.
+`activateService` is used to activate a given service for an organization and will require admin privileges to run.

 ## Permissions